Maldivian Democratic Party: 2023 Maldivian Democratic Party presidential primary

-Democrats coming back to MDP
+Democrats return to the MDP

-The Democrats passsed a resolution to dissolve the party and all the members to join the Maldivian Democratic Party.
+The Democrats passed a resolution to dissolve the party and all the members to join the Maldivian Democratic Party.
 This resolution called for reuinification and a stronger opposition.

-MDP marked its 20th anniverary on 26th June, during its anniverary the party launched a special podcast by MDP's Youth Wing, cake cutting ceremonies and more events in each island.
+MDP marked its 20th anniversary on 26 June, during its anniversary the party launched a special podcast by MDP's Youth Wing, cake cutting ceremonies and more events in each island.

-MDP had proposed a structual change in its leadership by proposing to merge both its chairperson and president roles into one role, where the officeholder can't contest in MDP's presidential primaries, prohibited from holding any government roles, as well as not being able to serve as a member of parliament.
+MDP had proposed a structural change in its leadership by proposing to merge both its chairperson and president roles into one role, where the officeholder can't contest in MDP's presidential primaries, prohibited from holding any government roles, as well as not being able to serve as a member of parliament.

-MDP had received criticism for not investigaitng the MMPRC scandal during Sollih's time as president and that the party "gave up justice for political expediency".
+MDP had received criticism for not investigating the MMPRC scandal during Sollih's time as president and that the party "gave up justice for political expediency".

+In opposition (2023–present)

+The party regained momentum in the 2026 local elections.
+MDP mayors were elected in all five cities and the party secured significant majorities in the city councils.
+However, factional tensions were reignited after Mohamed Nasheed was not permitted to give a speech at a celebration rally held in Malé.
+This triggered boycotts of the event from Nasheed and his supporters, which the president of the MDP Abdulla Shahid criticised as stoking division within the party.

+MDP's Legal Director Ahmed Mauroof and MDP Deputy Chairperson Ibrahim Waheed was dismissed from their posts with no reason being specified.
+A petition was underway to take a no-confidence vote against interim chairperson Abdul Ghafoor Moosa.
+Later, Ibrahim Mohamed Solih announced that the internal disputes have been solved.
+Nasheed thanked Fayyaz Ismail for his efforts to solve it.
+Waheed, Mauroof were reinstated and the no confidence petition have been withdrawn.

+The MDP National Council announced as part of a reform of the party to form a committee to advise the chairperson.
+The committee's members include Mohamed Nasheed, Ibrahim Mohamed Solih, Abdulla Shahid, Abdul Ghafoor Moosa, Ibrahim Nazil, Fayyaz Ismail.